-Even though that, probably, main aim of review is to point out places where code can be improved, I believe in the same way it is important to emphasize parts, where one has done any additional work, that will improve future of the code base, or where one has done something in the smart way that does not affect readability in a bad way, or you have actually learned something new reviewing this part of code.
+Even though that, probably, main aim of review is to point out places where code can be improved, I believe in the same way it is important to emphasize parts, where one has done any additional work, that will improve future of the code base, or where one has done something in the smart way that does not affect readability in a bad way, or you have learned something new reviewing this part of code.
 If we will pay attention to these patterns and prize them, it will motivate others to do it more often.
 There are many ways how to express your emotions about someone’s code, starting from simple “Good idea” comment and comments with funny GitHub emojis, or coll gif, and up to whatever your fantasy can bring you to.

 2. More ask and less make statements.

 When I am reviewing code, I am trying to keep in mind that I will spend at most a few hours on this code review.
 Still, the person that has created this code, probably spend much more time, a couple of days, or if it is a PR that is trying to bring new idea/tools/feature to project, then one could spend weeks before this has been summarized in elegant PR, that I am currently reviewing.
 So, in this case, there can be many not straightforward reasons why this was done in this exact way.
 I think it is quite good instead of making the statement that this was done poorly/wrong/not efficient etc., ask in the comment why it was done this way (in general I think “why?” is one of the most powerful words in many cases).
 It can end up that there was the only way to implement this, and at most, some comments should be added or/and some names should be changed.